BendiKarthikeya/Webdevelopment/Java Script/Notes/notes.md

 <img src="./Images/sample-code4.png" width="500" height="200">

-### 📌 var : It supports hoisting

-**hoisting** : It is a phenomenon in JavaScript where variables and functions can be used without initialization.

-- If a `var` variable holds a **function expression** or **arrow function**, then such variables can't be used without initialization.
-- If we try to use it, it would result in a **"Type Error"**.

-## 🧠 Local Execution Context & Memory Allocation
+# 🧠 Local Execution Context & Memory Allocation

 * Memory is given in the **Local Execution Context** of each function.
 * Each function gets its own separate memory space when called.